-Sustainability Disclosures
+Sustainability Risk Disclosures

-Pursuant to the SFDR, the Management Company is required to disclose the manner in which Sustainability Risks (as defined in the Glossary section and further described in the Risk Factors section) are integrated into investment decisions and also the results of the assessment of the likely impacts of Sustainability Risks on the returns of each of the Funds.
+Pursuant to SFDR, the Management Company is required to disclose the manner in which Sustainability Risks (as defined in the Glossary section and further described in the Risk Factors section) are integrated into investment decisions and also the results of the assessment of the likely impacts of Sustainability Risks on the returns of each of the Funds.

 The extent to which Sustainability Risks represent potential or actual material risks to a Fund is considered by the Investment Manager in its investment decision making and risk monitoring.
 Along with any other material risk, the Investment Manager will consider Sustainability Risks in order to seek to maximize long-term risk-adjusted returns for the Fund.
-Further information on how Sustainability Risks are integrated into the investment decision making for a specific Fund is set out in the Supplement for that Fund.
+Further information on how Sustainability Risks are integrated into the investment decision making for a specific Fund is set out in the Section of the Prospectus in relation to the investment objectives and policies of the Funds.